-The principle of operation of a WaveGuide 5 Direction system is based on the synchronized measurements of sea elevation (heave) at three different spots on the surface of the water.
-Using these measured elevations, the water surface slopes are calculated in two perpendicular horizontal directions.
-Then the correlations between the calculated slopes and the measured heave values are used to determine the wave directional information.
+The principle of operation of a WaveGuide 5 Direction-OnBoard 2 is based on the synchronized measurements of sea elevation (heave) at three different spots on the surface of the water.
+Using these measured elevations, and while taking into account the motion of the sensors, the water surface slopes are calculated relative to two perpendicular horizontal axis.
+Then the correlations between the calculated slopes and the measured heave values are used to determine the wave characteristics and directional information.

-The WaveGuide processing unit supplied with the system takes care of the data handling (synchronizing and processing measurements as well as distributing and presenting data).
-The WaveGuide processing unit also facilitates commissioning and (remote) servicing of the system.
-All facilities are accessible via the built in web-server (running on the WaveGuide processing unit).
+The three WaveGuide sensors are composed of 2 WaveGuide Waterlevel sensors and one WaveGuide OnBoard 2 sensor.
+The sensors communicate their data to a processing unit.
+All three sensor measure the distance to the water surface and the OnBoard 2 sensor measures the motion of the system.
+The processing unit takes care of the data handling (synchronizing measurement, processing, distribution and presentation).
+The processing unit also facilitates commissioning and (remote) servicing of the system.
+All facilities are accessible via the built in web-server that runs on the processing unit.